 1. Brean Down Peninsula, Weston-super-Mare

-This three-mile walk loops the Brean Down Peninsula that stands 300ft above sea level with historic sites scattering the down.
+This three-mile walk is on one of the best dog friendly beaches in Somerset, it loops the Brean Down Peninsula that stands 300ft above sea level with historic sites scattering the down.
 You and Fido can fuel up at the café on the foothill of the summit before following a path that reveals the site of a Romano-Celtic temple, an Iron Age fort and a Bronze Age mound.

 2. Porlock Bay